COM 102 Orientation to the Communication & Media Arts Major 1 SH

 COM 362 Organizational Communication 3 SH

 A study of communication patterns in various organizational settings with an emphasis on the strategies of the exchange of information, ideas and feelings up, down and across organizational lines.
 Additional emphasis will be given to the development of communication skills for effective problem-solving within an organizational setting.
 Fall semester.
 Prerequisite: COM 160 or COM 161 or COM 163.

 COM 371 Film and Video Art 3 SH

 This course is a creative and critical examination of works produced by film, video, sound, and performance artists.
 In this production-based class, students will develop multiple works of experimental film and video art.
 The theories, methods, and techniques reviewed in class will depart from traditional formulas of media production.
 Participants should be prepared to step outside of the accepted conventions that guide our daily media experiences.
 A beginning to intermediate knowledge of non-linear video editing is necessary.
+Students must earn a “C” or better in major classes; 2.5 GPA in in the major.
 Prerequisite: COM 146 and Junior standing.

 COM/ENG 372 Film and Literature 3 SH

 COM 380 Communication Theory 3 SH